Murder of Suzanne Capper: Torture

-Over the next five days, Capper was subjected to a series of violent acts, "increasing in severity and brutality as the time passed."
+Over the course of 5 days, Capper was subjected to a series of violent acts, "increasing in severity and brutality as the time passed."
 She was regularly beaten and injected with amphetamines, burned with cigarettes and had rave music—in particular "Hi, I'm Chucky (Wanna Play?)" by 150 Volts, featuring samples from the film Child's Play—played at maximum volume through headphones.
 McNeilly would commence each torture session with the phrase, "Chucky's coming to play."

 At some point during the week, Pook and Leigh called at the house and saw Capper, blindfolded and gagged, tied to the bed.
 By this time, Capper had been lying in her own urine and feces for several days and was placed in a bath containing concentrated disinfectant and scrubbed with a stiff brush with sufficient force to remove skin.
 Pook then used pliers to extract two of her teeth, which police later found at his house "like some kind of macabre trophy."
 Dudson said: "I was stood at the doorway with Jeanie [Powell] and Bernie [McNeilly].
 Cliff [Pook] took her gag off.
 He told her to open her mouth.
 He said: 'Right, I'm going to rip your teeth out'.
 He started hitting her teeth with the pliers.
 He got the pliers on and started pulling it out.
 But it just snapped and chipped.
 Then he hit them a few more times.
 He put the pliers on again and really, really pulled.
 He pulled Suzanne's head forward until there was a snap and he had the tooth in the pliers.
 He did the same again and he was laughing."